 If you often utilize your desktop or laptop for gaming and media player playback, its speakers are one of the most essential peripherals.
 Many desktops come with relatively bog standard external speakers, so it’s usually worth adding a new set of speakers to boost the audio quality.
 You can enhance your PC‘s audio with 2.0, 2.1 (which include a subwoofer for low-pitched audio) and wireless Bluetooth speakers.
-These are some of the best PC speakers for 2018.
+These are some of the best PC speakers.

 Aperion Allaire (recommended)

 The $339 Aperion Allaire is a versatile set of premium Bluetooth speakers that provides an unprecedented number of connection options.
 Aside from Bluetooth connectivity, the speakers include optical and analog aux inputs so that you can hook them up with a wide variety of devices.
 Furthermore, you can connect an extra subwoofer (not included) to them to get deeper bass frequencies for some extra rumble.

 With a 50 watt Class D amplifier, the Allaire pumps out pulsating and balanced sound with smooth highs and deep bass.
 The speakers also come with a wireless aluminum remote control, which is a handy accessory.

 - Website: Asperion Allaire

 The Logitech Z313 is one of the best value 2.1 speakers for 2018 that’s retailing at just $49.
 The Logitech provides rich and balanced audio at medium volume, and its subwoofer further enhances bass.

 It includes RCA and 3.5 mm inputs with which you can connect tablets, mobiles, DVD players, iPods and TVs.
 An alternative Z313 package also includes the Logitech Bluetooth Audio Adapter for wireless connectivity and media streaming.